 - Provision of same day sessions.

-- Drop-in service introduced every day 12–1 during term time including Maths Support and support through the medium of Welsh.
+- Drop-in service introduced every day 12-1 during term time.
+This includes support with statistics and support through the medium of Welsh available on specific days.

 - Share information with Academic Schools on inclusive and accessible formats / design of coursework assignments and forms.

 - The Disability Service is actively engaged in developing inclusive teaching across Bangor University.
 Inclusive learning and teaching is at the top of the Agenda of Disability Services as changes to the Disabled Students’ Allowance come into force.

 - Offer drop in sessions in the SU run by our Mental Health Advisers

 - Staff requested training in mental health awareness.

 - Our Mental Health Advisers are now accredited Mental Health First Aid trainers and offer a rolling programme of staff training across the university with excellent feedback

 - Not sure what to expect if I come for dyslexia support

 - Created a leaflet to explain what we do (available here) and ran taster sessions in Welcome Week

 Careers and Employability Service